Zulko/moviepy/README.md

 > [!NOTE]
 > MoviePy recently upgraded to v2.0, introducing major breaking changes.
 You can consult the last v1 docs [here](https://zulko.github.io/moviepy/v1.0.3/) but beware that v1 is no longer maintained.
 For more info on how to update your code from v1 to v2, see [this guide](https://zulko.github.io/moviepy/getting_started/updating_to_v2.html).

 MoviePy (online documentation [here](https://zulko.github.io/moviepy/)) is a Python library for video editing: cuts, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.

+Under the hood, MoviePy imports media (video frames, images, sounds) and converts them into Python objects (numpy arrays) so that every pixel becomes accessible from a Python script.
+This makes it possible to apply any video or audio transformation that the Python language can express, and defining a new effects just takes a few lines of code (see the [built-in effects]() for examples).
+The library also provides utilities to easily mix clips together (concatenations, playing clips side by side or on top of each other with transparency, etc.).
+The final clip is then encoded back into mp4/webm/gif/etc. This makes MoviePy very flexible albeit slower than using ffmpeg directly due to heavier data import/export operations.

 MoviePy can read and write all the most common audio and video formats, including GIF, and runs on Windows/Mac/Linux, with Python 3.9+.

 # Example